-That appearance was an unfair reflection on Kerrigan, who was widely regarded as the next spinner in line for England honours.
+That appearance was a tough reflection on Kerrigan, who was widely regarded as the next spinner in line for England honours.
 He made his first significant mark during the 2010 season when he took 30 wickets in 13 Championship matches, having earned his chance when Gary Keedy suffered a broken collarbone in pre-season.
 When Keedy was fit they formed a potent duo although when only one spinner was selected Kerrigan still had to bide his time.

 Their ability to work in harness was shown again early in the 2011 season when they impressed on a crumbling surface at Edgbaston were Kerrigan took 5 for 7.
 That, though, paled by comparison with what he managed in the penultimate game of Lancashire's successful Championship season as he took 9 for 51 against Hampshire, claiming the crucial final wicket with four minutes left.
 Peter Moores, a Lancashire coach who would soon leave for a second stint with England, called that display "world class".
 On that September afternoon rain fell everywhere except Aigburth and Roy Tattersall, a Lancashire and England spinner of the 1950s, beamed with pleasure amid serious illness.